The threefold analysis

 - What are the different kinds of doubt?
 Which one is beneficial to progress on the path?
 What doubts do you have (or have you had) with regards to the teachings?
 Why is it important to set doubts “on the back-burner” for a while rather than reject them outright or accept them without investigation?

 - Instead of relying solely on authoritative testimony, why is it important to use inference and direct perceivers as much as possible when learning the Dharma?

 - Who do you trust as an authority and in what areas do you take them as authoritative?
 To what extent is that person fully reliable in terms of knowledge of that topic?

 - Those of us who are not scientists know the existence of atoms, the healthy range for human blood pressure, and so forth through accepting the word of scientists.
-Do we investigate their qualifications as authorities on the subject or do we blindly accept their word?
+Do we investigate their qualifications as authorities on the subject or do we accept their word without investigation?

 - When politicians make various statements, to what extent do we check the reliability of their information and the reliability of their words before believing their statements?